 Over the years, the violinist's interest in cultural heritage and the humanities manifested in a string of notable collaborations across the US and in China.
 In collaboration with the New Jersey Symphony and Xian Zhang, she presented Zhao Jiping's first violin concerto at Alice Tully Hall; gave the US premieres of Unsuk Chin's "Gran Cadenza" for two solo violins with Anne-Sophie Mutter; performed Chen Qigang's "La joie de la souffrance" with the Rogue Valley Symphony; and, in partnership with the La Jolla Symphony, gave the West Coast premiere of Vivian Fung’s Violin Concerto no. 1.
 On the other side of the globe, the past season saw Nancy bringing three cornerstone concerti to China in a five-city tour; her collaborative partners included the Shanghai and Guangzhou Symphony Orchestras, and the China and Hohhot Philharmonics.

 In the summer of 2025, Nancy embarks on a research trip with Canadian-born Chinese composer Vivian Fung to Zhexiang, China - the hometown village of the violinist's mother, a former professional folk dancer.
 The project culminates with a work for violin and electronics that explores the intersection of music as a cultural force and folk minority culture.
-In October 2024, Nancy recorded her debut album, Stories (re)Traced, in response to these questions.
-The album features four seminal and inextricably connected works for solo violin, including Béla Bartók’s Sonata, and releases this summer with Orchid Classics.
+In October 2024, Nancy recorded her debut album, STORIES (re)TRACED, in response to these questions.
+The critically-acclaimed album features four seminal and inextricably connected works for solo violin, including Béla Bartók’s Sonata, and released this summer with Orchid Classics.

 Born in Texas to Chinese immigrant parents, Nancy began the violin under the guidance of her father, who hails from a family of traditional musicians.
 She went on to study with Miriam Fried at the New England Conservatory while pursuing her interest in literature at Harvard University.
-Since 2019, she is an Associated Artist of the Queen Elisabeth Chapel and was appointed
+Since 2019, she is an Associated Artist of the Queen Elisabeth Chapel.

 Management: Earl Blackburn, Kanzen Arts LLC.